numpy/numpy/doc/source/dev/index.rst

    * Push your changes back to your fork on GitHub::

       git push origin linspace-speedups

+   * Go to GitHub.
+The new branch will show up with a green Pull Request button.
+Make sure the title and message are clear, concise, and self- explanatory.
+Then click the button to submit it.

-   * If your commit introduces a new feature or changes functionality, consider sharing your changes on the `mailing list`_ to explain your changes.
+   * If your commit introduces a new feature or changes functionality, post on the `mailing list`_ to explain your changes.
 For bug fixes, documentation updates, etc., this is generally not necessary, though if you do not get any reaction, do feel free to ask for review.